Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 In a string inverter solar system, the inverter is installed somewhere on the side of the house.
 The solar panels on the roof send the DC power down to the inverter for conversion to AC power.
 From there, the electricity is sent to the home, or a battery (if you have one), or the grid for a feed-in tariff.

-A microinverter solar system is a little different from a string inverter solar system.
-Instead of installing an inverter on the side of the house, the microinverter is an individual inverter that is mounted beneath each solar panel.
 The microinverter converts the DC power to AC power at that point in the system and then sends AC power down to the home to power the lights, appliances, and anything else (or powering a battery (if you have one) or sends it to the grid for a feed-in tariff).

 A string inverter solar system works like Christmas lights: when one light goes dark, the rest of the lights in the string go dark.
 Of course, it’s a little more complex than that, but that’s the general idea.

 String inverter systems are less efficient than microinverter solar systems.
 When one panel drops in efficiency, the rest of the panels drop to match that level of output.
-The productivity of the entire solar system drops to match what that weakest performer in the “string” is capable of.
+The productivity of the entire solar system drops to match what that weakest performer in the string is capable of.

 A string system attached to a central inverter monitors and converts power for the entire string, while a microinverter monitors and converts power for an individual solar panel.